lumostor/arduino-esp32-LinenoiseBitlash/README.md

 * bitlash esp32 port from: https://github.com/lumostor/bitlash-esp32.git
 * Console library from:     https://github.com/lumostor/arduino-esp32-Console.git

-These library are to be installed like normal arduino library.
+These libraries are to be installed like normal arduino library.
 In my case I use platformio so I just create a link in the lib directory of my projects.

 # The LinenoiseBitlash class